By Christina Sandefur and Jenna Bentley

 From microbreweries to self-driving cars, ride-sharing to home-sharing, Arizona is becoming a beacon for business and innovation, fostering an environment to welcome entrepreneurs who offer goods and services in cutting-edge ways.
 Now the state is seeing a new addition to its innovation industry: blow dry bars, where customers can get their hair shampooed, conditioned, and styled quickly.
 Across the country, blow dry bars have become tremendously popular in recent years, both for customers and for stylists looking to earn a living.

 But in Arizona, blow drying someone’s hair without a cosmetology or barbering license is a crime punishable by up to 6 months in jail and a $2,000 fine.
-Earning a license isn’t cheap or easy—it costs on average between $15,611 to $18,000 in training costs and fees and requires up to 1,000 hours of training in cutting, dying, and permanently changing the structure of the hair—procedures that blow dry bar stylists don’t even perform.
+Earning a license isn’t cheap or easy—it costs on average between $15,611 to $18,000 in training costs and fees and requires at least 1,000 hours of training in cutting, dying, and permanently changing the structure of the hair—procedures that blow dry bar stylists don’t even perform.

 Requiring blow dry bar stylists to get cosmetology licenses does not protect the public health and safety—after all, people shampoo, blow dry, and style hair in their homes all the time, without any special training.
 Instead, the law keeps stylists from earning an honest living and customers from getting simple blow dry and styling services without visiting a full salon (and paying full salon prices).
 Without legislative reform, entrepreneurs subjected to these unfair and overly restrictive regulations are forced to seek refuge from the courts.